 Most of my clients wear eyelash extensions regularly.
-But when a special event comes up in your life, it can be tempting to grab a pair of falsies and put it on top of your eyelash extensions.
+But when a special event comes up in your life, it can be tempting to grab a pair of strip lashes (a.k.a. falsies or fake lashes) and put them on top of your eyelash extensions.

 Let’s get started before it’s too late!